 On 30 May 1868, The South Pier Jetty Company opened what we know as Central Pier, with the name ‘South Jetty’.

 When built, South Jetty was 1118 feet long, with an entrance hall, two shops, several kiosks, and a pier head lounge.
 It’s now 1,112 feet long (or 339 metres), shorter than it was when it originally opened.
-The 120 extra metres of landing jetty was used at low tide by Steamboats.
+Steamboats used the 120 extra metres of landing jetty, at low tide.
 Excursions once left from here, just as they did from North Pier (more about that below).

 The People’s Pier